 It is the APs who incur the initial trading costs, which is then ultimately reflected in the bid/ask spreads of the ETF units & paid for by the transacting users.
 The ETF itself – and its existing investors – remain shielded from the associated trading costs.

-So when people want to buy/sell ETF units, the costs are borne only by the transacting users who are entering/exiting the fund – this is unlike mutual funds, where transacting & non-transacting investors alike experience a lower NAV due to the resulting trading costs.
+So when people want to buy/sell ETF units, the costs are borne only by the transacting users who are entering/exiting the fund and not the buy/hold or long term investor.
+This is unlike mutual funds, where transacting & non-transacting investors alike experience a lower NAV due to the resulting trading costs.

 How does this matter?